 Policies on Repayment and Refunds

 Refunds of tuition and fees at West Chester University are governed by the Pennsylvania State System of Higher Education's Board of Governor's Policy as amended January 10, 2008.
-This amended policy, effective with the fall 2009 semester supersedes all policies that appear in University publications prior to these dates.

 The amount of the tuition and fee refunds issued by the Office of the Bursar depends on the date your official withdrawal is received (and stamped) by the Office of the Registrar.
 No refunds can be issued if you do not officially withdraw.

 Undergraduate student appeals concerning the refund policy for tuition and the general fee should be directed to the Office of the Registrar.
 Graduate student appeals should be directed to the Office of Graduate Studies.
 Appeals concerning housing or meal fees should be directed to the Office of Residence Life and Housing Services.

 Tuition and General Fee Refunds - Full refunds for tuition and the general fee are available only through the sixth calendar day that the University is in session for fall and spring semesters.
 After that, tuition and the general fee is refunded according to the schedule below.
 These percentages apply to the total tuition bill, not to partial tuition payments.
 Questions about this, as well as when you will receive your refund, should be directed to the Office of the Bursar.

 |Withdraw during||Receive tuition and general fee refund|

 |Through 6th calendar day of semester||100%|